 3) Takkoku no Iwaya 達谷窟

-Takkoku no Iwaya Bishamondo Hall was built in the style of Kyoto's Kiyomizudera in dedication to the god Bishamon in the 800's.
-Since then, fires have destroyed the temple multiple times.
+Takkoku no Iwaya Bishamondo Hall, dedicated to the god Bishamon, was built in the 800s.
+The spectacular structure is embedded in a rock-face and resembles the style of Kyoto's Kiyomizudera.
+Since its establishment, fires have destroyed the temple multiple times.
 At present you can see the 5th dedication which was built in 1961.
-This spectacular structure is built in a rock-face.

 Surrounding areas include Benten Hall (Bentendo), Toad Pond (Gama no Ike), Fudo Hall (Fudodo) and Golden Hall (Kondo).